dpwright/dpwright.github.com/pages/about.md

 title: about this site
 ---

-This is the personal website of Daniel P. Wright, a games programmer living and working in Japan.
+This is the personal website of Daniel P. Wright, a programmer currently living in California.
+Previously, I've worked in the games industry in the UK and Japan.
 My main interests are in functional programming, automation, maths and games, so I mainly blog about those.
 The two tools I probably make the most use of are vim and git, so when I come across a useful tip for either of those I'll often note it here, for my own benefit more than anybody else's!

-I mostly blog in English, but given that I live in Japan and am involved in the functional programming community in Kansai I will sometimes post in Japanese as well.
-This is particularly true of writeups for any talks I give here.
+I mostly blog in English, but given that I used to live in Japan and was involved in the functional programming community in Kansai I sometimes post in Japanese as well.
+This is particularly true of writeups for any talks I gave there.
 If you are interested in Japanese content in particular, there is a [tag][日本語] for that.

+I also have a podcast, [Station 13].
+You should subscribe to it!

 Profile
 -------